Walks and Talks Available

 Although not listed here, Charles Burnett also gives very popular talks about Romsey over the past 150 years.

 He has prepared a series of DVDs about old Romsey which can be loaned out.
-He can be contacted through RLHS.
+He can be contacted through our email address.

-Other members of RLHS may also be available to give walks and talks from time to time depending on the subject of their own research which may be of interest to a wider audience.
+Other members of the Society may also be available to give walks and talks from time to time depending on the subject of their own research which may be of interest to a wider audience - contact us for details.

 Phoebe Merrick was a founder member of LTVAS Group.
 She is an experienced speaker on local topics, both with and without illustrations.
 She also leads guided walks around the town.
 Below is a selection of her walks and talks.
 They can be adapted to suit the needs of particular audiences and other topics are available.